mesadev-esc/mesadev-esc/README.md

 ## Hey!
+### If you're looking for collaborations, please DM me on discord at @mesadev.
 My name is mesa and I like to make stuff.
 My carreer path is computer science, but I'm starting off simple with stuff like C, C#, and Web Dev.

  ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=mesadev-esc&theme=2077)